Welcome to the National Automobile Museum of Tasmania

 -

-1971 FORD FALCON XY GT
+1971 Ford Falcon XY GT

 Widely regarded as one of the greatest Australian muscle cars of all time, the XY Falcon GT was launched in November 1970.
 Ford further enhanced the Cleveland 351 cubic inch (5.8 Litre) V8 by adding a bigger Autolite 600 cfm four-barrel carburetor and raising the compression ratio to 11.0:1